-A duplex apartment may look like a single home from the outside, but it consists of two separate units side by side, sharing the wall that separates them.
-Each unit in the duplex has its own door from the outside.
+A townhome may look like a single home from the outside, but it consists of multiple separate units side by side, sharing the wall that separates them.
+Each unit in the townhome has its own door from the outside.

-The main difference between a duplex and a townhome is the number of units attached in a row.
+The main difference between a townhome and a duplex is the number of units attached in a row.
 Townhomes tend to have many units, while a duplex has just two (note: a triplex has three, and a quadraplex has four).